Zeyad-37/RxRedux/README.md

 ### Option A: Activities/Fragments extend abstract classes
 Your Activities or Fragments need to extend BaseActivity<UIModel, ViewModel> or BaseFragment<UIModel, ViewModel>.
 These base classes handle life cycle events.
-You will need to implement 8 methods and initialize your Events stream, more on that in a bit.
+You will need to implement 8 methods and initialize your Intents stream, more on that in a bit.
 First method: initialize().
 You should instantiate all your dependencies here, including your ViewModels.
 Second method: setupUI().
 Here you setContentView() and all other ui related stuff.
 Third method: errorMessageFactory().
 Its a method that returns an interface that when given a Throwable it should return a String error message.